smv1256/smv1256/README.md

 # Bonjour!
 I'm Shriya :)

-Hiya!
+Heya!
 I'm Shriya (aka S. M. V.), a 15-yo aspiring dev from Neptune.
-To be honest, I don't know too much about programming, although I'm trying to learn.
-I love creating [graphics](https://www.khanacademy.org/profile/MildlyAwkward/projects) (Figma, PJS, p5js [used to on KA], Vanilla JS [ctx], SVGs, Canva) and front-end development, and I'm certainly hoping to learn more about back-end dev, too, :D. I've recently been experimenting with AI; hopefully, that leads to something...
+I'm a graphix and mostly front-end developer; while I may not be the best programmer, I'm trying to expand and learn more :D. I've recently been experimenting with AI, too...

 I also like wires, blowing things up, and motorcycles.
 <br>A lot.